 Kerrigan finished seventh on the show, but her reemergence was a timely reminder of her experience in the tabloid trenches.

 Harding was banned from competitive figure skating and stripped of her 1994 U.S. championship, and ultimately pleaded guilty to hindering a prosecution, a felony.
-Her various exploits—an arrest, lady boxing, selling a sex tape—turned her into a punchline, but time—with a big assist from I, Tonya, in which she was played by Margot Robbie—helped turn her back into a human being (akin to how O.J.
-Simpson prosecutor Marcia Clark's legacy was reconsidered when Sarah Paulson helped re-humanize her in The People v.
+Her various exploits—an arrest, lady boxing, selling a sex tape—turned her into a punchline, but time—with a big assist from Robbie's portrayal of her in I, Tonya—helped turn her back into a human being (akin to how O.J.
+Simpson prosecutor Marcia Clark's legacy was reconsidered when Sarah Paulson helped re-humanize her in the 2016 series The People v.
 O.J.
 Simpson).

-Nowadays she's mainly a busy mom of two sons and a daughter (as well as honorary kid Phoebe, the family's German shepherd), but she remains in demand on the public speaking circuit, talking about her own struggles as well as advocating for women's empowerment.
+In addition to being a busy mom, she remained in demand on the public speaking circuit, talking about her own struggles as well as advocating for women's empowerment, and she's a natural for lifestyle and wellness collaborations on social media.

 "I really don't look back unless someone asks me to look back, and then I have to," she told USA Today in 2014 when the paper revisited the attack 20 years later.
 "Otherwise, why would I?
 I was attacked."